Meet EPA Scientist Sandy Raimondo, Ph.D.

 If you weren’t a scientist, what would you be doing?

 If I weren’t a scientist, I would probably be an organic farmer.
 That goes back to my Ph.D. advisor, who was also a leader of the West Virginia University organic farm where she was directing entomology work.
-On an organic farm, you have to figure out how to keep your tomatoes growing without using pesticides, and that can be a huge challenge.
-That answer may be cheating because it is science, and it is research, but you may not be able to get me away from that!
+On an organic farm, you have to figure out how to keep your plants growing and producing without using synthetic pesticides, which can be a huge challenge, but is really fun for me.
+That answer may be cheating because it is technically science, but I’m not sure I’m wired to get away from that.

 Do you have any advice for students considering a career in science?